 This weird arcade game was developed and manufactured by Century Electronics in 1982.
 It features two distinct stages: one where you have to bounce falling stockbrokers into an ambulance using a trampoline, and a second where you have to collect money inside a maze of chasing tanks.

-Wonder Boy III: The Dragon’s Trap is a platform adventure with RPG elements and it is considered to be one of the best games on the Master System.
-It was developed by Westone and published by Sega in 1989.
+Wonder Boy III: The Dragon’s Trap is a platform action game developed by Westone and published by Sega in 1992.
+It is considered to be one of the best games on both the Master System and the Game Gear.

 Released as a Sega Saturn exclusive by Eidos Interactive in 1996, CrimeWave is a vehicular combat game where the player must chase down criminal cars and destroy them with a variety of weapons, within a set time limit.